wp-plugins/activecampaign-subscription-forms/readme.txt

 = 4.0 =
 * Added many additional settings to control how your form is displayed and submitted.

+= 4.5 =
+* Added ActiveCampaign to the Settings menu so you can use the shortcode independent of the widget.

 == Upgrade Notice ==